 If there are scenarios where you don’t get the same fortune with the jobs market, or you end up worrying about whether you are earning enough, you might end up repaying less than you actually borrowed in the first place.
 There are examples of people borrowing $20,000 but only having to repay $15,000 under the terms of the ISA.

 It isn’t all fantastic and flexible.
 For some people, an ISA can actually cost them more in the long run.
 Some borrowers may end up in a very high-paying job, having committed to pay 8% of their salary for 10 years.
 This could end up being a really significant amount of money.
-If you were to then compare other forms of borrowing, such as personal loans, then you would see that some of the other student loans and financial agreements might have left you wealthier in the long run.
+If you were to then compare other forms of borrowing, such as no income verification personal loans, then you would see that some of the other student loans and financial agreements might have left you wealthier in the long run.

 That said, you are still supporting an educational establishment.

 Another reason a lot of people don’t like the ISA is the fact that there isn’t necessarily any flexibility in paying it back.
 It’s not like you can pay more off if you make more and then cut repayments when you have to spend on other things or have higher tax bills to pay.